Bazee-code/ElloTakeawayTest/README.md

+Clone the repository

+Navigate to the project directory

-In the project directory, you can run:
+In the project directory,
+Install the project dependencies using :

+### `npm install`

+Run the project using :
 ### `yarn start`

 Runs the app in the development mode.\